tmobile/magentaA11y/how-to-test.md

 ## 3. Test with the desktop screenreader

+### About the tab key

+The tab key is not the only key the screenreaders use to browse content.
+Before you test, learn the difference between **interactive elements that should receive focus** with the tab key and **content that should not**.

+- Arrow keys browse content for reading
+- The tab key focuses interactive controls

+Screenreaders can also consume content automatically, starting reading at the top with no keyboard interaction

+### Screenreaders are all slightly different

 - Not having all three screen readers available doesn't mean you can't test for accessibility.
 - Most of the major accessibility defects you're likely to encounter will show up in any screen reader.